-Let your tour guide act as your personal wine concierge as you explore the world of wine in a whole new way.
-During the tour you will taste your way through all of Santa Barbara’s French-style wines -Burgundian, Rhone, and Bordeaux- while your local guide/wine expert helps you find the type of wine that suits your palate best!
+Let your tour guide act as your personal wine concierge as you explore the world of wine and learn how to wine taste like a pro.
+During the tour you will taste your way through all of Santa Barbara’s French-style wines -Burgundian, Rhone, and Bordeaux- while your local guide/wine expert helps you find the type of wines that suit your palate best!

 As you stroll along the cobblestone pathways, you’ll learn a few travel photo tips from your pro tour guide and take your story telling photo skills to the next level using your smartphone’s camera app.
 You’ll also hear about the city’s early history and interesting stories about the winemakers and local wine industry.
-By the end of your half-day tour, you’ll be dubbed a true “cork dork” and shooting like a pro!
+By the end of your half-day tour, you’ll be dubbed a true “cork dork” and know how to shoot like a pro!